 In 2009, the state’s casinos increased betting limits to $100, added new games and began operating 24 hours a day.
 In addition to the excitement of gambling, each destination offers fine dining, luxurious hotels and, most importantly, authentic slices of history.
 Casino revenue has helped preserve and restore the towns’ 19th-century charms, as well as more than 600 other historic properties across Colorado.

 Find listings for Colorado casinos.

 Both of Colorado’s American Indian gaming areas are found near the history-rich Four Corners region in the southwestern part of the state.
-Table games, slots, year-round events and other offerings lure the lucky to the Sky Ute Casino Resort in Ignacio and the Ute Mountain Casino in Towaoc.
+Table games, slots, year-round events, family activities and other offerings lure the lucky to the Sky Ute Casino Resort in Ignacio and the Ute Mountain Casino in Towaoc.